Random walks in directed modular networks: Methods

 Finally, we can write the activity of a node $i$ located inside community $m$ as

-where, $\langle \kappa_m^{\textnormal{in}} \rangle = \sum_{l=1}^n\langle \kappa_{lm}\rangle$.
+where, $\bar{x}_m^{\textnormal{in}} = \sum_{l=1}^n\bar{x}_{lm}$ is the average inward degree of community $m$.
 Equation \ref{eq:activity_n} corresponds to the asymptotic probability of the walker being inside community $m$, $\pi_m$, times the activity of a node in a directed network, given by Equation \ref{eq:p_directed} evaluated over the nodes inside community $m$.
-The coefficient $\xi_m$ is here called efficiency of the community $m$, since it represents the capacity of the community $m$ to generate activity through the inward connections of its nodes.
+The coefficient $\xi_m$ is here called \emph{efficiency} of the community $m$, since it represents the capacity of the community $m$ to generate activity through the inward connections of its nodes.
+If we were to change the relative efficiency of two given communities, we have only two options, either increase the internal average degree of one community, or change the balance between them, i.e., change the relation $\bar{x}_{mh}-\bar{x}_{hm}$.
+We will show that only the second option can actually change the communities efficiency.

-In order to test the accuracy of Equation \ref{eq:activity_n}, we propose a model for modular directed network where it is possible to control the efficiency of each community.
-First, we define the $n\times n$ matrices ${\boldsymbol \kappa}$ and ${\boldsymbol r}$, that specify the desired internal (diagonal entries) and external (off diagonal entries) degrees and reciprocities, respectively.
-The elements of these matrices are given by $\langle \kappa_{mh}\rangle$ and $\langle r_{mh} \rangle$, respectively.
-The parameter $\langle r_{mh} \rangle$ corresponds to the average reciprocity \cite{Newman:2010} of the connections between community $m$ and $h$.
-Next, we create $n$ undirected Erd\H{o}s-R\'enyi networks with $e$ edges and assign a random direction for every edge $(i,j)$.
-In addition, a reciprocal edge $(j,i)$ is added to the network with a probability $\langle r_{mm} \rangle$, which defines the reciprocity of network $m$.
-The final average internal degree of this network is then $\langle \kappa_{mm}\rangle=ne(1+\langle r_{mm}\rangle)/N$.
-Finally, the same procedure is applied to connect the created networks between themselves, but now considering the off-diagonal elements of ${\boldsymbol \kappa}$ and ${\boldsymbol r}$.
+In order to test the accuracy of Equation \ref{eq:activity_n}, we use a simple model for modular directed networks where it is possible to control the efficiency of each community.
+First, we define the $n\times n$ matrix $\mathbf{\kappa}$, which specify the desired internal (diagonal entries) and external (off diagonal entries) average degrees.
+The elements of this matrix are given by $\bar{x}_{mh}$.
+We also specify the reciprocity vector ${\bf r}$, which controls, for each community, the probability that an edge between two given nodes is mutual \cite{Newman:2010}.
+Next, we create $n$ undirected Erd\H{o}s-R\'enyi networks with $E$ edges and assign a random direction for every edge $(i,j)$.
+In addition, a reciprocal edge $(j,i)$ is added to the $m$-th network with probability $r_{m}$.
+The final average internal degree of each network is then $\bar{x}_{mm}=nE(1+r_{m})/N$.
+Finally, we connect the created networks among themselves, but now considering the off-diagonal elements of $\mathbf{\kappa}$.